antoniocali/scala-lessons/README.md

 # Scala Lessons
 Scala Lessons Exercises
+Lesson 01

 # Info
-This is the land page of the Teradata Scala Workshop.
+Lessons 01 is about simple functions.
+You have to write your own code in Lesson01.scala class

+When you think you've done a single function, you can test via `sbt test`

-To have Lessons, please move to Lesson01 Branch
+To have properly Solution, you can move to Lesson01S branch `git checkout Lesson01S`

-`git checkout Lesson01`